MicrosoftDocs/ATADocs/ATPDocs/atp-prerequisites.md

 |Syslog (optional)|TCP/UDP|514, depending on configuration|SIEM Server|Inbound|
 |RADIUS|UDP|1813|RADIUS|Inbound|
 |TLS to RDP port|TCP|3389|All devices on network|Both|

+### Windows Event logs
+Azure ATP detection relies on specific Windows Event Logs that the sensor can parse from the domain controller.
+For the correct events to be audited and included in the Windows Event og, your domain controllers require accurate Advanced Audit Policy settings.
+For more information see, [Advanced Audit Policy Check](atp-advanced-audit-policy.md).

 > [!NOTE]
 > - Using the Directory service user account, the sensor queries endpoints in your organization for local admins using SAM-R (network logon) in order to build the [lateral movement path graph](use-case-lateral-movement-path.md).
 For more information, see [Configure SAM-R required permissions](install-atp-step8-samr.md).